tibonto/educor/EduCOR_mapping_to_gold_schemas/README.md

-# Ontology mapping for gold standard evaluation
+# Mapping EduCOR to gold standard schemas for evaluation

 To measure EduCOR's coverage and adaptability towards other existing ontologies, we select three well-established repositories for ER resources, namely